Explanation of Topics: Federal Health Reform: State Legislative Tracking Database

 The Affordable Care Act establishes a series of uniform, requirements and additional options for states that build on existing state regulation of health insurance policies.
 These include standard-price insurance coverage for individuals with pre-existing conditions, family coverage that includes dependent members up to age 26, expanded review of premium rates, required ratios of insurer expenditures on health services, consumer assistance or ombudsman offices, reduced employer shares for retirees between ages 55 to 64, and patients’ rights to appeal denied coverage.
 A dozen such provisions are in place for 2010-2013, including optional federal grants to states.
 In 2011-12 at least 45 states considered related bills.
 A major focus for 2012-13 is more uniform mandated "essential health benefits" based on latest HHS regulations; click here for more 2013 legislative information.
 Future provisions include preventive screenings and services with no co-payments, no lifetime or annual limits on standard policies and options for multi-state or out-of-state health insurance purchasing.
 "Health Insurance Exchanges" are a central element of insurance reform, but are identified and listed separately -- users can obtain a single list that combines both groups of bills.
 Also see "Challenging and Alternatives" bills which also affect insurance policy.
 Click here for more insurance reform information, including a report on enacted and signed laws specific to ACA health insurance implementation

-The Affordable Care Act will expand eligibility for Medicaid, beginning January 1, 2014, to cover all Americans with family incomes up to 133 percent of the federal poverty guidelines ($23,550 for a family of four in 2013), although states now have the option to participate or not in the expansion.
+The Affordable Care Act expanded eligibility for Medicaid, beginning January 1, 2014, providing for states to cover all Americans with family incomes up to 133 percent of the federal poverty guidelines ($23,550 for a family of four in 2013), although states now have the option to participate or not in the expansion.
 This Medicaid expansion provision led to challenges that rose to the Supreme Court where, on June 28, 2012, the court ruled that Congress may not make a state’s entire existing Medicaid funds contingent upon the state’s compliance with the PPACA Medicaid expansion.
 In practice, this ruling makes the Medicaid expansion a voluntary action by states.

 The Court's decision sparked many questions from state policymakers.
 In a series of letters, the Department of Health and Human Services (HHS) has begun to clarify its interpretation of the ruling.
 Marilyn Tavenner, the acting administrator of the Centers for Medicare and Medicaid Services, clarified in a letter that no deadlines had been set for states to make a decision concerning the expansion of their Medicaid programs.
 The optional expansion is not the only PPACA-related Medicaid change state policymakers face.
 The law also made several changes that influence Medicaid operations and the program’s cost to states.
 States have the primary responsibility to comply with new federal requirements.
 States are creating policies about eligibility, coverage and enrollment options, enrollment systems, compatibility with the exchanges, among other issues.
 Click here for more information.